 10. Interact with your audience to improve future strategies!

 What’s the best way to figure out how your company can improve and at the same time discover problems that your audience is having?
-How can you better improve upon your services, overall?
+How can you better improve your services, overall?

 Ask!
 Interacting with your audience is a sure-fire way to figure out things when you’re stuck!
 It also helps when you have writer’s block or creating-any-type-content-in-general block.

 If you have a small following, ask friends and family their thoughts and improve from there.